mikechau/react-primer-draft/README.md

 ### React Nested Views

-`React` is great for working with a tree structure like `HTML`.
+React is great for working with a tree structure like HTML.
 You can nest to your hearts content, it's encouraged.
-Remember everything is a `component`.
-It's just like working in `HTML`, so it should start to come naturally to you.
+Remember everything is a component.
+It's just like working in HTML, so it should start to come naturally to you.

-Consider this, we have a `component` known as `App`:
+Consider this `App` component:

 ```js
 React.render(<App />, document.getElementById('#content'));